Chemical Engineering

 Mission Statement

-The Cooper Union’s Department of Chemical Engineering is committed to the development and graduation of engineering professionals.
-The department will promote student learning and understanding of science and engineering fundamentals and guide and encourage the application of this knowledge to the ethical, professional practice of chemical engineering.
-This will be undertaken in an environment that is responsive to new technologies and that encourages lifelong learning and research.
+The Cooper Union’s Department of Chemical Engineering is committed to the development of chemical engineers and technically-minded professionals.
+The department will teach students science and engineering fundamentals and guide the application of this knowledge to the ethical, professional practice of chemical engineering.
+This will be undertaken in a supportive environment that encourages lifelong learning and is responsive to new technologies and research.

 Program Educational Objectives